 a.
 No real reason, they just seem cute.

 b.
 I haven’t really thought about it other than I want someone to love me.

 c.
-I want a dog for a particular reason (companionship, etc.).
+I want a dog for a particular reason (to guard the house, for companionship, to go walking with, etc.).

 Exercising and training a dog